The worst mistake you can make in SEO? Trying to rank with a page that's NOT in line with the search intent of the query.

 No wonder the SERPs are getting more advanced to meet all the needs of the users.
 You need to ensure that your specific website or article satisfies search intent and really addresses the user's search queries.

-That's why Google keeps releasing algorithm updates that improve content relevance (like the BERT update or the May 2020 core update).
+That's why Google keeps releasing algorithm updates that improve content relevance (like the BERT update or the May 2020 core update or New Google Helpful Content Update).

 SERPs—followed by our SEO efforts—have become much more sophisticated.